Tierra Whack – WHACK’S MUSEUM (Album Review)

 One thing Tierra Whack consistently does well is making short songs feel bigger than they are.

-Lyrically, the track is centered around ambition, drive, and the things she knows she needs to chase.
+Lyrically, the track centers on ambition, drive, and the things she knows she needs to pursue.
 Whether it’s success, growth, or personal goals, Tierra approaches it with a hunger that’s impossible to miss.
-It’s catchy, confident, and one of the album’s most memorable moments.

 2. WIGGIDY WHACK